JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 # Design Notes: Why can you change the primal?
+#TODO generalize intro/title to ask why `rrule` is how it is, and in particular about changing primal

 These design notes are to help you understand why ChainRules allows the primal computation, to be changed.
 We will focus this discussion on reverse mode and `rrule`, though the same also applies to forwards mode and `frule`.
 In fact, it has a particular use in forward mode for efficiently calculating the pushforward of a differential equation solve via expanding the system of equations to also include the derivatives, and solving all at once.
 In forward mode it is related to the fusing of `frule` and `pushforward`.
 In reverse mode we can focus on the the distinct primal and gradient passes.

+## The Journey to `rrule`

 Let's imagine a different system for rules, one that doesn't let you do this.
 This system is what a lot of AD systems have --- it is what [Nabla.jl](https://github.com/invenia/Nabla.jl/)[^1] had originally.